 Summer Lessons:

-Summer Lessons are scheduled regularly in June, but are not usually available in July or August, due to Dr. Gustafson’s travel schedule.
+Summer Lessons are scheduled regularly in June, but are not usually regularly available in July or August, due to Dr. Gustafson’s travel schedule.

 Practice: